 1900 (4th August)

-A daughter, Elizabeth Angela Marguerite Bowes-Lyon was born to Claud Bowes-Lyon, Lord Glamis, and Cecilia Cavendish-Bentinck at St Paul’s Walden Bury, Hertfordshire.
+Elizabeth Bowes-Lyon, the Queen Mother, was born Elizabeth Angela Marguerite Bowes-Lyon to Claud Bowes-Lyon, Lord Glamis, and Cecilia Cavendish-Bentinck at St Paul’s Walden Bury, Hertfordshire.
 Although St Paul’s Walden Bury was given as her official place of birth it is thought that she may have been born in London.
 She was the couple’s ninth child.

 1900 (23rd September)